seanmor5/genex/guides/introduction/overview.md

 # Overview

 Genex is a framework for writing Genetic Algorithms in Elixir.
-It provides methods and implementations for each step in a Genetic Algorithm.
+It provides methods and implementations mirroring each step in a typical Genetic Algorithm.

 ## Genetic Algorithms